BerWang/web/01 Professional Development.md

 ## 2 Project

 Read the [assignment brief](README.md) carefully to understand the scope of the group project.
 Ask your _lab supervisors_ if you have any questions.
 The product is only worth **10%** of your final grade however the skills and knowledge you acquire by completing the weekly lab worksheets will be needed to complete the reflective report (50%) and revise for the exam (40%).
+The winning team will be entered in the West Midlands [Urban Challenge](https://urbanchallenge.io) competition in the Well Being category so make sure you are aware of the entry requirements.

 ## 3 Skills Audit